treeverse/lakeFS/docs/quickstart/learning-more-lakefs.md

 The [lakeFS Samples](https://github.com/treeverse/lakeFS-samples) GitHub repository includes some excellent examples including:

-* How to implement cross collection consistency on multiple Delta Tables
+* How to implement multi-table transaction on multiple Delta Tables
 * Notebooks to show integration of lakeFS with Spark, Python, Delta Lake, Airflow and Hooks.
 * Examples of using lakeFS webhooks to run automated data quality checks on different branches.
 * Using lakeFS branching features to create dev/test data environments for ETL testing and experimentation.